Caring for your handmade pieces

 Caring for Dutch Wax Cotton Fabric

-When waxed cotton gets dirty, clean it right away if possible.
-The best way to clean it is to use room temperature water and a sponge, lightly brushing away any debris.
-For stubborn stains you should use a soft bristled brush.
-Then let the garment air day.
-Never apply heat to dry, use soap or scrub with abrasive materials because it could damage the garment and compromise the sheen.
+The best way to clean waxed cotton is to use room temperature water and a sponge, lightly brushing away any debris.
+For stubborn stains, use a soft bristled brush, then let the piece air dry.
+Never apply heat to dry, use soap, or scrub with abrasive materials, as this could damage the garment and compromise the waxy sheen.